 I have tried three different Olive Leaf based products and these are the two that actually worked with impressive results.

-This is an herb that is known best for its bacteria-killing abilities, as well as infection fighting properties.
+This is a great alternative to antibiotics as this is an herb that is known best for its bacteria-killing abilities, as well as infection fighting properties.
 It is particularly powerful against antibiotic resistant infections.
 Typically used in the essential oil form, it contains antioxidant, antiseptic, antiviral, antifungal, anti-inflammatory, anti-parasitic and pain-relieving properties.

 Dr. Cass Ingram, in his book The Cure Is In The Cupboard, lists over 170 conditions that oil of oregano can help treat, including eczema, diarrhea and sinusitis.
 It can kill bacteria, fungus, yeast, parasites and viruses and it’s also a powerful anti-inflammatory, pain killer, and antiseptic.